biocatiit/website/content/pages/users_esaf.rst

 Overview
 ********

-As a PI/Spokesperson who has been awarded time to conduct an experiment at BioCAT, you are responsible for filling out and submitting all of the Safety Paperwork for your experiment sufficiently far in advance of the experiment (see the deadline section below).
+As a PI/ Spokesperson who has been awarded time to conduct an experiment at BioCAT, you are responsible for filling out and submitting all of the Safety Paperwork for your experiment sufficiently far in advance of the experiment (see the deadline section below).
 We recommend submission before these hard deadlines so any issues can be resolved